-Bear in mind that reservation campaigns have minimum spend requirements.
-There are minima for campaign line items and media plans that vary by country, so make sure to contact your Google sales representative for more details.
+Keep in mind that reservation campaigns have minimum spend requirements.
+There are campaign line item minimums and media plan minimums that vary by country, so make sure to contact your Google sales representative for more details.

-Note: If you're booking Masthead ads, use the Masthead Preview Tool to draft and finalise the Masthead creative before submitting it to Google.
+Note: If you’re booking Masthead ads, use the Masthead Preview Tool to draft and finalize the Masthead creative before submitting it to Google.

 Benefits of advertising on a reservation basis

 - More control: You can buy impressions at a fixed rate.

 - High visibility: You can guarantee placement of your ad at the top of the YouTube Home feed.

 - Brand awareness: You can reach a wide audience.
 For example, if your client is changing its image or slogan, or targeting a different audience, you can launch a campaign to more people than you might reach via an auction-based campaign.